Every new bar and restaurant in Texas. In your inbox every Monday.

 Expansion alerts: when an existing operator licenses a new location, it's flagged.
 A proven group opening unit #4 is the warmest lead in the file.

-Contact-ready details: trade name, owner of record, full address, county, ZIP, and phone.
+Contact-ready details: trade name, owner of record, full address, county, and ZIP — plus phone where the state has one on record.

 If every new venue in your county is a potential customer, this is your Monday morning.